 This train ain’t going nowhere: A visit to London’s lost tube station Aldwych

 I have always been fascinated with derelict and abandoned places since I was a child.
 It was probably the result of reading too many Enid Blyton books and dreaming of being an explorer.
 Growing up in London, I have seen a few stations renamed or cease to exist over the years – such as the King’s Cross Thameslink station where I used to pass through on my way to work in the early Noughties or the Jubilee line platforms at Charing Cross.
 I had read about the disused underground station Aldwych online – and passed the familiar red tilework of its former entrance on The Strand many times and found there were rare opportunities to actually visit it.

-After ages of keeping my eyes peeled for a potential chance to visit, the London Transport Museum occasionally opens the doors for tours of Aldwych for a limited time only so a friend and I jumped at the chance to go.
+After ages of keeping my eyes peeled for a potential chance to visit, the London Transport Museum occasionally opens the doors for its Hidden London tours of Aldwych for a limited time only so a friend and I jumped at the chance to go.
 The one hour tour was arranged by the London Transport Museum with volunteers generously providing their time to share their knowledge of the history of the Grade II-listed building.

 Finding out the history of Aldwych – a station just a stone’s throw away from Temple – could easily make you question why it was even opened in the first place.
 Owners knew it wouldn’t be a busy station and despite building three lift shafts – which could hold six lifts – only one was ever used.
 It was the lifts which prompted the final closure of the station in 1994 because the expense of fixing them could not be justified for such a lightly used station.